-A cosmetic dentist fixes things in your mouth either because you want them to be different or because there is something wrong with them.
-Cosmetic dentistry is a multi-billion-dollar industry, and it deals with primarily elective procedures such as veneers or dental implants.
+A cosmetic dentist is skilled in enhancing or correcting oral features, catering to both personal preferences and addressing any existing issues within your mouth.
+Cosmetic dentistry is a multi-billion-dollar industry, and it deals with primarily elective procedures, including veneers and dental implants.
 They may also do less dramatic procedures like teeth whitening.

-A general dentist that focuses on dental esthetics will have the standard degree, but go through additional training as well to perform more specialized cosmetic dental procedures.
-Dental assistants that will assist a dentist who focuses on high end dental cosmetic procedures in his or her practice, will be performing more intricate procedures.
+A general dentist that focuses on dental esthetics will have the standard degree but go through additional training as well to perform more specialized cosmetic dental procedures.
+Dental assistants that assist a dentist who focuses on high-end dental cosmetic procedures in their practice will be performing more intricate procedures.
 It may be necessary to have additional training to work in this office in some states, while other states require basic dental assistant education plus on-the-job training.

 The most common careers in dental assisting are in general, family, and cosmetic practices.
-There is a slew of specialties, however, such as:
+There are myriad specialties, however, such as:

 Dental assistants who work in the field of dentistry can specialize by getting additional education, which may be required in some cases.
 There are many levels of training for dental assistants.

 The dental assistant can work in any dental office, usually in an entry-level role.
 It is the starting point for all dental assistants.
 Many choose this option after receiving their high school diploma or GED.

 RDAs are dental assistants who have completed a dental assistant program within their state of residence, have passed the Registered Dental Assistant (RDA) exam, and will be licensed within that state after completing an application.
 This licensing provides them more opportunities as a dental assistant.